PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/Addition_AccuracyByLayersDigits.png" style="display: block; margin: auto;" />

 # Open Questions
-To be accurate, the 2 layer algorithm must have the functionality of the 1 layer algorithm **and** additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
+To be accurate, the 2 layer algorithm must learn the functionality of the 1 layer algorithm **and** learn additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
 How does it do this?

 Why isn't the 2 layer algorithm 100% accurate?

 ## What model parts are doing useful calculations?
-A good first step in understanding a model is to work out what parts of the model are needed to do low-loss predictions.
+A good first step in understanding a model is to look at **what** parts of the model are actually doing something useful when the model generates an answer to a question.
+We can do this analysis, before we understand the **how** the model is generating the answer.

-After training, most models don't need to use all their available step, attention heads, etc when doing predictions.
+Most models don't use all their steps, attention heads and MLP layers to generate an answers.
-Even without understand the algorithm, we can use attention patterns and ablation experiments (described below), to create this diagram of what calculates the model does where (for n_layers = 2, n_heads = 3, n_digits = 5):
+This diagram shows what parts the model is using in integer addition (for n_layers = 2, n_heads = 3, n_digits = 5):

 <img src="{{site.url}}/assets/StaircaseA3L2H3_Part1.svg" style="display: block; margin: auto;" />

+The diagram is constructed for information gathering in a few steps.
+We'll describe the steps shortly,but for now note:
-A cell containing an X is not used during predictions (even if the attention pattern shows a clear focus for that cell.)
+- A cell containing an X is not used to generate an answer
-A attention head cell containing say D3,D3' is paying attention to those question digits.
+- A attention head cell containing say D3,D3' is paying attention to those question digits.
-An MLP cell containing say A4 has a significant impact on the accuracy of that answer digit.
+- An MLP cell containing say A4 has a significant impact on the accuracy of that answer digit.
+- The diagram was manually drawn in draw.io using the automatically generated information from the sections below.

 # Attention patterns
-Attention patterns are a good way to view what the model's attention heads are doing.
-With 1 layer, the attention pattern showed one row of 3 attention heads.
+Attention patterns show us what the model's attention heads are paying attention to.
 With 2 layers, there are now 6 attention heads over two rows.
-For example, the question “16044+14973=” gives this attention pattern:
+For example, the question “382954+92495=130790” gives this attention pattern:

 <img src="{{site.url}}/assets/AttentionPattern5Digit3Heads2Layer.png" style="display: block; margin: auto;" />

-Viewing a number of examples is sometimes useful to get a feel for patterns in the model's attention heads over successive steps.
+Viewing a number of examples can give you a feel for patterns in the model's attention heads over successive steps.

 # Which steps+heads do any useful calculations?
 Sometimes the model does not use entire prediction steps.
 If we ablate alls head in a step, and the loss does not increase, then that step is **not** used by the algorithm, and can be excluded from further analysis.
-CoLab Part 10B does this analysis and shows:
+We find:

 - With n_digits = 5, n_layers = 1, the addition algorithm does not use any data generated in steps 0 to 10 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 6 steps (11 to 16)
 - With n_digits = 5, n_layers = 2, the addition algorithm does not use any data generated in steps 0 to 7 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 9 steps (8 to 16).
 What are the extra 3 steps used for?

+CoLab Part 10B does this analysis and produces this output:

 <table>
     <thead>